 Is there a PHAME staff person on campus that can answer my questions?

-At least one Classroom Coordinator (also known as a “CC”) is on site during school hours, and stays on site until all PHAME students have left.
-Classroom Coordinators are PHAME staff members who assist students and teachers and ensure that the school day runs smoothly.
+At least one Campus Coordinator (also known as a “CC”) is on site during school hours, and stays on site until all PHAME students have left.
+Campus Coordinators are PHAME staff members who assist students and teachers and ensure that the school day runs smoothly.
 They can help you find your class, tell you what time class starts, help you remember your TriMet LIFT time, and more.
-Our Classroom Coordinators are friendly and helpful, and would love to get to know you.
+Our Campus Coordinators are friendly and helpful, and would love to get to know you.

-Classroom Assistants (also known as “CAs”) are PHAME staff members who are also PHAME students.
-Classroom Assistants assist Classroom Coordinators in overseeing the student lounge, greeting LIFT drivers, and maintaining the program space.
+Campus Assistants (also known as “CAs”) are PHAME staff members who are also PHAME students.
+Campus Assistants assist Campus Coordinators in overseeing the student lounge, greeting LIFT drivers, and maintaining the program space.